 And so the dark, comforting spices of winter make way for the bright flavors of spring.
 Instead of huddling over steaming mugs, we proudly hold up glasses of delicious liquor infused with the gleaming greens, reds, and yellows of fresh herbs and fruit.
 “Look,” it as if we shout, “at the earth’s bounty this year!”

 So here are our choices for the best spring cocktails out there.
 They are the most popular cocktails for springtime.
 And they are easy spring cocktails.
 And that makes them profitable spring cocktails.
-Like our easy and profitable winter cocktails, these spring cocktail recipes use the liquors most popular during that season, are delicious, and use simple recipes that consist of ingredients you already have.
+Like our easy and profitable winter cocktails, these spring cocktail recipes use the liquors most popular during that season, are delicious, and use simple recipes that consist of ingredients you already have in your bar liquor inventory list.
 Same goes for our easy fall cocktails and summer cocktails.

 Spring Vodka Cocktails

 The Harvey Wallbanger, lesser known of the spring vodka cocktails, is reputed to have been born in the 50s.
 And like many born in the 50s, it really found itself in the 70s.
 A big part of the success of the Harvey Wallbanger was the marketing assist it got from McKesson Imports Company.

 As the importer of Galliano liqueur, McKesson had an interest in moving Wallbangers.
 So in the 70s and 80s, the advertising campaign around the drink ramped up.
 The name itself is rumored to have come from Tom Harvey, a surfer, who got so drunk off of them he started running into walls.